17 Proofreading Techniques for Business Communication

 Microsoft’s Spelling and Grammar tool and Grammarly’s online editor are two handy tools to catch spelling, grammatical errors, and some syntax errors that your spellcheck may miss.

 Use these tools as a first scan.
 They will catch detectable errors.
 However, word choice and homonyms are often only found by the human eye.

-You can check out our list of the top tools for tone, editing and grammar (among others business writing needs!) on our blog.
+You can check out our list of the top tools for tone, editing, and grammar (among other business writing needs!) on our blog.

 10. Hire an editor or ask colleagues/friends

 If you’re way, way too close to your document, proofing it yourself may not be a good idea.
 In this case, seek a truly objective opinion and review.

 Hiring an editor to complete the proofreading phase can be a valuable investment.
 Alternatively, asking a friend or colleague to proof your text can provide a fresh perspective.

 Proofreading is a skill that is learned, honed, and improved.
 Like many other writing aptitudes, proofing can be developed through education.
 Taking a course on proofreading will help you master the process.